m-rutter/michaelrutter.dev/content/conditional_types_and_overloading.md

 function bodies.
 In both cases, we were successfully able to create APIs that might be desirable for consumers but left implementers without assistance.

-The lesson I hope you take away is that if you went down this path, you aren't alone.
-Many others thought it might be possible to combine these features, but the language as it stands today does not enable this pattern.
-However, this shouldn't discourage you from seeking alternative solutions.
-So, as some parting words, I can suggest some advice for moving forward.

 ### Solution 1: Implement separate functions

 Take a step back.
 Reconsider the problem the Java case was trying to solve.
 They